Troubleshoot wireless network connection problems in 10 steps

 Never before has there been such an amazing breadth of wireless client devices.
 From smart home gadgetry to wireless printers to Wi-Fi-enabled lab instrumentation, there is a fascinating array of stuff that wants to find its way to the business WLAN environment.

 But there are also real gaps between what the big, expensive corporate Wi-Fi network can support versus your home wireless router.
-Many devices that we love at home just don't fit well at work for a number of reasons:
+Many devices that we love at home just don't fit well at work for several reasons:

 - Lack of enterprise security features.
 Wireless printers and projectors are notorious for lacking 802.1X support, which relegates them to perpetual one-off status in many corporate Wi-Fi environments.

 - Oddball requirements.
-Devices like Chromecasts and several Apple products lack enterprise security support and require living room-style multicasting and discovery mechanisms that don't lend themselves to working in larger, more complex environments.
+Some personal mobile devices lack enterprise security support and require living room-style multicasting and discovery mechanisms that don't mesh well with larger, more complex environments.

 - Competing infrastructure.
 Some client devices come with their own Wi-Fi AP that is required to form whatever system is in play.
 These poorly conceived components -- lighting controllers, for example -- interfere with the business Wi-Fi network, lack security controls and frequently imperil the LAN to which they connect.